phuong0/ucsc-campus-store/README.md

 To start the project, start up the virtual enviroment
 1.  pipenv shell

-To start the backend, type these commands into the terminal in the backend folder
+To start the backend, type these commands into the terminal
 1. python manage.py runserver

 Then copy IP address in console and paste it into web brower